lucapandolfini/CancerMods/README.md

 Variant of _plotExprCancer()_ function.
 It plots gene expression boxplots across all projects showing the prognostic value of the gene as a color of the label axis (better (green) or worse (red) outcome).
 It also returns stats about expression values and prognostic value across all the projects

 `plotExprCancerVsNormal_stats<-function(gene, title)`\
-Variant of _plotExprCancerVsNormal()_ function that returns statistics about the pairwise comparisons
+Variant of _plotExprCancerVsNormal()_ function that returns statistics about the pairwise comparisons between tumor vs normal samples

 `plotExprCancerVsMetastasis_stats`
+Variant of _plotExprCancerVsMetastasis()_ function that returns statistics about the pairwise comparisons between primary tumor vs metastasis samples

 ## Files available for download upon request: